 The Office of the Independent Monitor reviews all complaints involving the Denver Police Department and Denver Sheriff Department.
 In a normal year, it receives roughly 400 complaints, but with police brutality in the national spotlight, the office reported receiving roughly 250 over the past two weeks, according to Independent Monitor Nick Mitchell.
 With possible budget cuts on the horizon and increased requests from the city, the OIM is faced with large investigations, long hours and a busy year.

-Mitchell begins his days early, and said his staff often works very late.
 His organization is tasked with reviewing civilian and internal complaints against officers across the Denver Police Department and Denver Sheriff Department.
-And, based on the work the OIM has done in Denver, there have been discussions at government levels to implement such an organization to review law enforcement across the state.
+There have been discussions at government levels to implement such an organization to review law enforcement across the state.

 “It’s important to talk about the why,” Mitchell said.
 “It’s checks and balances in government.
 As a society, we invest police officers with a tremendous amount of power — the power to take life when necessary, power to take property, power to deprive a person of their liberty — and with that incredible power … it’s incredibly important that there are checks and balances to make sure it’s being exercised appropriately.
 And that’s where we come in.”

 The OIM was asked by the Denver City Council recently to launch a full investigation into the DPD’s response to the George Floyd protests.
 In a letter of response, Mitchell noted that the office was asked to evaluate the DPD’s use of physical force, chemical agents, riot gear, surplus military equipment and riot gear, among others, and the handling of community complaints regarding alleged misconduct during the demonstrations.